RechInformatica/rech-editor-cobol/README.md

         "F:\\MySnippets"
     ]

-Second, create one or more JSON files following the example below, which adds two snippets for files with name containing _WREG_
+Second, create one or more JSON files following the example below.
+This example adds two snippets for files with name containing **WREG**.
 ```json
 {
     "conditions": {